 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In Washington D.C., there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the District can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in Washington D.C. and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the District can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in Washington D.C. and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 Yes.
 If your registered agent is an individual, that person must live in Washington D.C.
 If your agent is a business entity, that company must either be a domestic Washington D.C. business or one with the authority to conduct business in the District.

 Washington D.C. keeps the process of changing your registered agent pretty simple; all you have to do is download the Registered Agent Combined Form, fill out the third page, and submit it to the Department of Consumer and Regulatory Affairs.
 There is a $50 filing fee.
-For more information on how to change your registered agent in Washington D.C., look here.
+For more information, see our District of Columbia change of registered agent page.

 If your registered agent chooses to resign and no longer serves as your agent, they will notify both you and the Department of Consumer and Regulatory Affairs by filing a Statement of Registered Agent’s Resignation form on page 2 of the Registered Agent Combined Form.
 This form doesn’t become effective until 30 days after it’s filed, giving you time to find a replacement.